Leon1278/DigitalTwin-SecurityTesting/README.md

 To Setup Metasploit visit https://www.rapid7.com/de/products/metasploit/ or install a pentesting distribution like Linux Kali or Parrot OS.
 We used a VM which hosted a linux kali distribution.

-Start Metasploit Framework
+1. Start the Metasploit Framework

-Markup :  `msfconsole`
+`msfconsole`

-Search for modbus Modules
+2. Search for modbus Modules

-search modbus
+`search modbus`

-Select the right module
+3. Select the right module

-use scanner/scada/modbusdetect
+`use scanner/scada/modbusdetect`

-Display options
+4. Display options

-show options
+`show options`

-From here set the RHOSTS and choose an ACTION you want to perform.
+5. From here set the RHOSTS and choose an ACTION you want to perform.
 Regarding to that ACTION set some more options that are required, for example: ACTION WRITE_REGISTERS requires the STARTING_ADDRESS of the register and the new DATA to be set.

 ## C++ Script